Taiwan frets China economic noose tightening as polls loom

-TAIPEI In the weeks ahead of Taiwan's elections, state-linked Chinese firms launched a $3 billion (2 billion pounds) cross-strait investment grab, sparking fears Beijing was using economic clout to influence the island as it looks to vote in an independence-leaning president.
+TAIPEI In the weeks ahead of Taiwan's elections, state-linked Chinese firms launched a $3 billion cross-strait investment grab, sparking fears Beijing was using economic clout to influence the island as it looks to vote in an independence-leaning president.

-Mainland companies have a brief window to get deals approved before a change of leadership may present more hurdles, particularly if anti-Beijing sentiment flavours policy debates both before and after the polls in proudly-democratic Taiwan.

 The island votes in a new president and parliament on Jan.
 16, when the China-friendly ruling Kuomintang (KMT) Party is expected to be defeated by the Democratic Progressive Party (DPP).